howowi/supremo-rental-quickstart/README.md

 1. Navigate to OCI DevOps project.

-2. Go to artifact and select "deploy_supremo_frontend".
+2. Go to artifact and select "deploy_supremo_react".

-3. Copy and paste the content of deployment_supremo_frontend.yml to the artifact.
+3. Copy and paste the content of deployment/deployment_supremo_frontend.yml to the artifact.

 #### Update Code and Run Github Action